firebase/functions-samples/README.md

 # Firebase Cloud Functions Templates Library

-This repository contains a collection of templates showcasing Firebase Cloud Functions usage.
+This repository contains a collection of templates showcasing some typical uses of Firebase Cloud Functions.

 ## Prerequisites